What kinds of personal information do the School collect and how does the School collect it?

 Volunteers: The School also obtains personal information about volunteers who assist the School in its functions or conduct associated activities, to enable the School and the volunteers to work together.

 Marketing and fundraising: The School treats marketing and seeking donations for the future growth and development of the School as an important part of ensuring that the School continues to provide a quality learning environment in which both pupils and staff thrive.
-Personal information held by the School may be disclosed to organisations that assist in the School's fundraising, for example SCEGGS Trust, Parents' and Friends' Association on occasions, external fundraising organisations.
+Personal information held by the School may be disclosed to organisations that assist in the School's fundraising, for example SCEGGS Trust, SCEGGS Alumni, Parents' and Friends' Association or on occasions, external fundraising organisations.

 Parents, staff, contractors and other members of the wider School community may from time to time receive fundraising information.
 School publications, like newsletters and magazines, which include personal information, may be used for marketing purposes.